Bali is the paradise island that most people dream about! I want to explain the 5-day itinerary in Bali for

 A reservation is needed for a visit to Bali Pulina, especially for larger groups.

-The entrance ticket is 250,000 IDR (July 2023), and it includes the coffee tour, 7 different kinds of coffees and tea tasting, a sweet snack (I had fried banana) and 1 full cup of tea/coffee of your choice.
+The entrance ticket is 250,000 IDR (July 2023), and it includes the coffee tour, 7 different kinds of coffees and tea tasting, a sweet snack (I had fried banana), and 1 full cup of tea/coffee of your choice.

-Luwak coffee is a special and expensive type of coffee, and a visit to Bali Pulina will grant you at least an explication of the process of making this special coffee.
-You could also order
+Luwak coffee is a special and expensive type of coffee, and a visit to Bali Pulina will at least grant you an explanation of the process of making this special coffee.

 Luwak coffee is coffee that is prepared using coffee cherries that have been eaten and partially digested by the Asian palm civet (Cat).
 After tasting coffee, you will get to experience the swing over the jungle.

-Arrive at the Sthala, a Tribute Portfolio Hotel in Ubud Bali and make it your base for the next 2 nights!
+Arrive at the Sthala, a Tribute Portfolio Hotel in Ubud Bali, and make it your base for the next 2 nights!
 It’s one lovely hotel; I could live here for a while.

 My honest opinion in planning a perfect 5 days Bali itinerary is that you need to try at least for one night a cool accommodation, like the ones you see on Instagram, right in the rice fields or in the forest.